-Few things are more annoying for parents than a child's messy room, which is why it is important to develop a strategy to deal with this parental nuisance.
-These 8 tips will equip any parent with the tool set necessary when helping a child learn the value of keeping a room clean.
+Few things are more annoying for parents than a child’s messy room, which is why it is important to develop a strategy to deal with this parental nuisance.

 In business, there is a well-known leadership approach that is termed “toning from the top”.
 At its core, this philosophy suggests that business executives and leaders need to set the right examples that will inevitable result in employees following said examples.
 Parenting (and keeping rooms clean) ought to be no different.
 How would you feel if someone told you to clean your room, but you knew that theirs was a heaping mess?
 Don’t give your child a reason to view you as a hypocrite.
 This is a general principle that extends beyond room cleaning, but it certainly applies to a child being obedient and cleaning their room as well.